QubesOS/qubes-doc/project-security/verifying-signatures.md

     gpg: 2 good signatures

 This is just an example, so the output you receive will not look exactly the same.
 What matters is the line that shows that this key is signed by the Qubes Master Signing Key with a `sig!` prefix.
 This verifies the authenticity of the Release Signing Key.
 Note that the `!` flag after the `sig` tag is important because it means that the key signature is valid.
 A `sig-` prefix would indicate a bad signature and `sig%` would mean that gpg encountered an error while verifying the signature.
-It is not necessary to independently verify the authenticity of the Release Signing Key.
+It is not necessary to independently verify the authenticity of the Release Signing Key, since you already verified the authenticity of the Qubes Master Signing Key.
+Before proceeding to the next step, make sure the Release Signing Key is in your keyring:

+    $ gpg2 -k "Qubes OS Release"
+    pub   rsa4096 2017-03-06 [SC]
+          5817A43B283DE5A9181A522E1848792F9E2795E9
+    uid           [  full  ] Qubes OS Release X Signing Key

+If you don't see the correct Release Signing Key here, go back and follow the instructions in this section carefully.

 ### 3. Verify your Qubes ISO